lizzypokerface/progressive-pulse/_posts/2025-08-24-weekly-news.markdown

 categories: weekly news
 ---

+In this week's Progressive Pulse… The world is grappling with interconnected crises, from the ongoing conflict in Palestine and the proxy war in Ukraine to economic shifts and political tensions.
+The Trump-Putin summit in Alaska signals a potential realignment of global power, even as concerns rise about the erosion of democracy and human rights in various regions.
+China's economic and technological advancements continue to reshape the global landscape, prompting both opportunities and anxieties.
+Meanwhile, grassroots movements and progressive voices are advocating for alternative solutions, emphasizing peace, social justice, and a shift towards prioritizing human needs over profit.
+The week's events underscore the urgent need for creative diplomacy and international cooperation to address these complex challenges.

 # Global

+The Trump-Putin summit in Alaska dominated global discussions, with some seeing it as a chance to end the Ukraine proxy war [i].
+Discussions also revolved around fascism, democracy, and reorganizing production to prioritize life over profit [i].
+The US's relationship with China, particularly concerning monopolies and a new cold war, remains a key geopolitical issue [i].

 * [`Tricontinental - Newsletters` They Shall Not Pass: Our Call against Fascism: The Thirty-Fourth Newsletter (2025)](https://thetricontinental.org/newsletterissue/fascism-santiago-appeal/)
 * [`Geopolitical Economy Report` What drives US politics and the new cold war on China?
 Monopolies](https://www.youtube.com/watch?v=9EVwFJ7sM6c)